Adroiti/docs-for-code-review-tools/Cppcheck/leakNoVarFunctionCall.md

-Pattern: Leak no var function call
+Pattern: Function allocation not released

 Issue: -

 ## Description

-Allocation with funcName, funcName doesn’t release it.
+Allocation with function is not released.

 ## Further Reading